christianThardy/christianThardy.github.io/setup.md

-# Deep learning can solve non-trival problems in nlp
+# Deep learning can solve non-trivial problems in nlp

 ##### Originally posted: 12/06/20